 What to Expect

-A Facelift usually takes a few hours.
+A Facelift usually takes 2.5 to 3 hours.
 Most people recover quickly with minimal pain.
-In the short scar facelift, the internal soft tissue is adjusted separately from the skin that covers it.
 Immediately following your facelift, you may experience temporary bruising, swelling, numbness and tenderness of skin; a tight feeling, or dry skin.
-You can resume work within 10 to 14 days, and return to more strenuous activity within 2 or more weeks.
+You can resume work within 7 to 14 days, and return to more strenuous activity within 4 or more weeks.